 Sometimes podiatric attention is necessary.
 The bone may need to be set or fixed by surgical means.
 Other times a doctor can design a special shoe or orthotic that will make getting around easier.
 They may also prescribe medication for pain or swelling.

 If you have a broken toe give Dr. Marco Vargas and Dr. Joyce Lee a call at 888-784-5335.
-At either of our Foot & Ankle Associates offices in Sugar Land or Houston we are committed to getting you back on your feet in the shortest time possible.
+At either of our Vargas Foot & Ankle Specialists offices in Sugar Land or Houston we are committed to getting you back on your feet in the shortest time possible.